MicrosoftDocs/architecture-center/docs/solution-ideas/articles/retail-and-e-commerce-using-cosmos-db-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

 This reference architecture shows how to deploy an e-commerce web site on Azure using Azure CosmosDB as data store.
-Azure CosmosDB is used to store product catalogue and sessions state.
+Azure CosmosDB is used to store products and session state.

 This archietcture also supports in-depth queries over diverse product catalogs, traffic spikes, and rapidly changing inventory.